Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Stellar Mass-Loss Generated by a Strong Shock

 where $\bar{p} = GM_*^2/(4\pi R_*^4)$ is the average pressure of the star.
 The density and temperature profiles have the following power-law scalings $\rho\propto \Delta R^{3/2}$ and $T\propto \Delta R$.
 Since the pressure profile is directly related to the exterior mass by $p(\Delta R)/\bar{p} = M_{\rm ex}/M_*$ (eq. \ref{eq:PM}), we obtain

 When the star is placed under an external ram pressure $p_{\rm ram}\ll \bar{p}$, the outer layers will be shock-heated down to a depth of $\Delta R(p_{\rm ram}) \sim R_* (p_{\rm ram}/\bar{p})^{2/5}$.
-When the star is far from the pericenter of the orbit, the shock heating does not cause significant mass loss from the star --- since the {densest part of the} shocked layer at depth $\Delta R(p_{\rm ram})$ can only expand a fractional height of $\Delta R/R_*\ll 1$ above the stellar surface.
 When the star reaches near pericenter where an unperturbed star would marginally fill up its Roche lobe, the shock-heated outer layers can expand to a distance $\Delta R$ beyond the Roche lobe.
 This leads to a mass loss rate of the order

 where $A_{\rm st}\sim R_*\Delta R$ is the cross-sectional area of the nozzle near the L1 point, $\rho(\Delta R) \sim M_{\rm ex}(\Delta R)/(4\pi R_*^2 \Delta R)$ is the density of the overflowing layer, and $\cs\sim \sqrt{GM_*\Delta R/R_*^2}$ is the sound speed in that layer.
 There may be additional mass loss from the L2 nozzle (if $\Delta R/R_*$ significantly exceeds $(M_*/M_{\rm BH})^{1/3}$), but that only gives an order-unity correction to the mass loss rate.